fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Remove-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -Blob
-Specifies the name of the azure_2Blob Storage account to remove.
+Specifies the name of the AzureBlob Storage account to remove.

 ```yaml
 Type: String